 The paperwork phase comes next.
 We strive to have this segment completed within eight weeks.
 This phase consists not only of acquiring all necessary paperwork, but also completing local medical labs.
 You drive the pace of this phase.
 Surrogates who schedule and complete local labs quickly can quickly submit their paperwork, send medical records quickly, and move through this process in roughly 4-6 weeks.
 We consider this phase complete once you’ve been scheduled for face to face screening and your travel plans have been finalized.

-We expect to have results of your medical and psychological screening within two weeks of your visit to Los Angeles.
+We expect to have results of your medical and psychological screening within two weeks.
 Occasionally we see delays if a doctor’s note, follow up lab, or additional procedure is needed.
 Typically a surrogate will begin reviewing profiles while she waits for final clearance.

 Matching & Legal